- Home

 - Catalogs

-- Wiregrass Student Handbook and Catalog 2020-2021
+- Wiregrass Student Handbook and Catalog 2024-2025

 - Programs

-Paramedicine - PT13 Degree
+- Paramedicine, Degree

-Program Description: The Paramedicine Applied Associate in Science degree program prepares students to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
+The Paramedicine applied associate in science degree program prepares students to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
 This individual possesses the complex knowledge and skills necessary to provide patient care and transportation.
 Paramedics function as part of a comprehensive EMS response, under medical oversight.
 Paramedics perform interventions with the basic and advanced equipment typically found on an ambulance.
 The Paramedic is a link from the scene into the health care system.
 The Paramedicine degree program prepares students for employment in paramedic positions in today's health services field.
 The Paramedic degree program provides learning opportunities that introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 The program provides opportunities to upgrade present knowledge and skills from the EMT/EMT-I 1985/AEMT levels to a paramedic level.
 Successful completion of the program allows the graduate to take the National Registry of Emergency Medical Technicians (NREMT) Paramedic certification examination and apply for Georgia licensure with the State Office of Emergency Medical Service and Trauma (SOEMST) as a paramedic.
 Criminal background checks and drug screens may be required based on the requirements for participation in clinical experiences.

 Start Terms:

-- Coffee – Fall 2021 and Spring 2023
+- Valdosta – Fall 2023, Fall 2023

 Program Mission Statement: “To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.”